 Our lawyers think the Topamax lawsuits are well positioned to eventually lead to an MDL (which has since happened since this was originally written in 2011).
 Topamax class action lawsuit based on two fundamental claims: Topamax should have never been put on the market, or at very least should have been recalled, and Topamax was prescribed to patients who did not have symptoms Topamax was intended to control.

 - Get a 2014 Topamax lawsuit update

-First, Topamax’s manufacturer Ortho-McNeil knew or should have known that Topamax would lead to cleft lip and/or cleft palate deformities in the children of pregnant woman taking Topamax.
+First, Topamax’s manufacturer Ortho-McNeil, now partnered with Jannsen Pharmaceuticals, knew or should have known that Topamax would lead to cleft lip and/or cleft palate deformities in the children of pregnant woman taking Topamax.
 There is no reason why the studies that have been done which show the association between cleft lip/cleft palate injuries could not have been done before Topamax was commercially available.

 One study shows that expecting mothers on Topamax are 21.3 times more likely to give birth to infants with oral birth defects (most notably, cleft lips or cleft palates) compared to the risk in a background population of untreated women.
 Let’s pretend, without any evidence, that the study exaggerates the risk and it is half what the data indicates.
 That would mean that the children born to women on Topamax during pregnancy still have 10 times the risk of an oral birth defect.
 They should have known that moms taking Topamax during pregnancy were putting their unborn children at a ridiculously high risk of developing cleft lip and/or cleft palate.